 Deputies found the Hyundai near Sycamore High School.
 Hale drove toward a sheriff’s office squad car in a nearby church parking lot and then quickly drove away, authorities alleged.

-Sycamore police assisted deputies, responding at about 1:49 p.m., according to the department.
+Sycamore police assisted deputies, responding about 1:49 p.m., according to the department.
 Sycamore police said the high school and West Elementary School were briefly placed on soft lockdowns.
-District officials said the lockdowns lasted for about 6 minutes.
+District officials said the lockdowns lasted for about six minutes.

 The Hyundai sped through roads near West Elementary School and onto West State Street near downtown.
-Sycamore police used tire deflation devices, deflating Hale’s front passenger-side tire.
+Sycamore police used tire deflation devices to flatten Hale’s front passenger-side tire.

 Despite the flat tire, however, the SUV continued west before turning north on Peace Road, still speeding above the limit and attempting to pass cars coming the other way, authorities said.